Latvia Golden Visa: Investment Options, Schengen Access & Residency in 2026

 Key benefits for the Latvia Golden Visa include Schengen access, flexible investment options, and fast-track applications.

-There is no minimum stay requirements to maintain residency under the Golden Visa program.
+There are no minimum stay requirements to maintain residency under the Golden Visa program.

 Investors can apply for permanent residency after five years, and citizenship after ten years.